Equality, Diversity and Human Rights

 The Trust supports and respects the protection of human rights for all its employees and workers within its supply chain.
 We are committed to treating individuals with respect and dignity, and do not condone the use of our products or services which infringe the basic human rights of others.
 We expect our suppliers and business partners to adhere to the same high standards and to take all reasonable steps to combat slavery and human trafficking.

-As part of the Birmingham and Solihull Procurement Collaborative (BSolPC) since September 2023, our procurement approach has continued to follows the Crown Commercial Service standard and includes a mandatory exclusion question regarding the Modern Slavery Act 2015.
-When procuring goods and services, we additionally apply NHS Terms and Conditions (for non-clinical procurement) and the NHS Standard Contract (for clinical procurement).
+As part of the Birmingham and Solihull Procurement Collaborative (BSolPC) since September 2023, our procurement approach continues to follow the Crown Commercial Service standards and includes a mandatory exclusion question regarding the Modern Slavery Act 2015 through all procurement exercises.
+When procuring goods and services, we apply NHS Terms and Conditions and the NHS Standard Contract (for clinical procurement services).
 Both require suppliers to comply with relevant legislation.

-The inclusion of Social Value is actively promote within the BSolPC where it is relevant and appropriate to so whether this be a framework direct award or mini competition or UK tender and the ensure processes seek to eradicate modern slavery and trafficking within our supply chains.
+The inclusion of Social Value is actively promoted within the BSolPC and is applied to all procurement exercises where it is relevant and appropriate (e.g. framework direct award, mini competition or tender) to ensure processes eradicate modern slavery and trafficking within our supply chains.

 Policies in relation to slavery and human trafficking